Ribeye is the ideal cut of steak -- a perfect balance of tenderness and flavor.

 Plain old salt and pepper is a perfectly good seasoning for a ribeye steak.
 The cut itself is so flavorful (thanks to the deep marbling of fat) that those two basic flavors of salt and pepper may be all you need.

-Of course if you want to add more flavors, there's nothing wrong with that.
-Traeger's garlic and chili pepper Traeger Rub would be a nice option.
+Of course, if you want to add more flavors, there's nothing wrong with that.
+Traeger hosts many options to boost your beef:

 If you're buying and cooking on the same day, salt the steak at least 45 minutes before cooking, or right before you put it on the grill.
 Salt draws moisture out to the surface of the steak, and moisture is the enemy of high-temperature grilling.